Diversity, Equity, Inclusion & Belonging (DEIB) at CFR

 “Inclusion is not a matter of political correctness.
 It is the key to growth.” –Jesse Jackson

-For over two decades, the Center for Family Representation (CFR) has provided legal and social work services to vulnerable New York City families at risk of separation through the foster system or the youth system in Queens, Manhattan and the Bronx.
+For over two decades, the Center for Family Representation (CFR) has provided legal and social work services to vulnerable New York City families at risk of separation through the foster system or the youth system in Queens, Manhattan, Staten Island, and the Bronx.
 CFR’s offices are situated on Munsee Lenape, Wappinger, Matinecock, Rockaway, Maspeth and Canarsee land.

 Living by our belief that every family matters, we have fought to tackle the racist and oppressive systems of family policing – which primarily targets Black and Brown communities – with teams of attorneys, social workers and staff who themselves were impacted by these systems.
 CFR has more system-impacted parents on staff than any other family defender agency in the city.
 Just as important, we’ve committed to internal work around Anti-Racism and Diversity, Equity, Inclusion and Belonging (DEIB).